SORNA Substantial Implementation

 TTSORS

 The Tribe and Territory Sex Offender Registry System (TTSORS) was created to assist the 199 Indian tribes that have elected to implement SORNA and the principal U.S. territories by effectively removing the technical difficulties of implementing SORNA requirements.
 TTSORS is multipurpose: It functions as the administrative registry system, provides the public sex offender registry website and allows records to be submitted directly to the National Sex Offender Registry.
-TTSORS is hosted and managed for the jurisdiction, so there’s no IT infrastructure burden and doesn’t require IT staff to manage.
+TTSORS is hosted and managed for the jurisdiction, so there’s no IT infrastructure burden, and it doesn’t require IT staff to manage.

 Dru Sjodin National Sex Offender Public Website